IBE160/SG-Bergen/proposal.md

 -   Platform: Responsive Web Application built to be accessible on PC, tablet, and mobile browsers.
 -   Frontend: Next.js (React Framework) with Tailwind CSS for styling.
 -   Backend & Database: Supabase will be used to provide the PostgreSQL database, user authentication, and real-time game state synchronization.
--   AI Integration: AI-generated questions will be powered by a cost-effective, open-source LLM like DeepSeek, accessed via a third-party inference API (e.g., Groq, Together AI).
+-   AI Integration: AI-generated questions will be powered by the google gemini 2.5 pro API.

 ### Authentication
 -   The MVP will use a simple, Kahoot-style room code system for creating and joining games.
 Full user accounts are a planned extension.